 RE develops students’ understanding of Christianity and other principal religions, including nonbelievers and offers responses to challenging questions.
 Personal reflection and spiritual development are central to the curriculum.
 RE enhances students’ awareness and understanding of religions, beliefs, teachings, practices and forms of expression.
 Essential to good learning is open-mindedness, self-awareness, respect for all and appreciation and wonder.

 Key Stage 3

 The course is delivered on 6 RE days per year.
-On these days the curriculum is collapsed and an enquiry question sets the theme of the day.
-These days have included trips to different religious institutions such as the Mosque, the Greek Orthodox Church, the Synagogue, St Andrews church as well as a trips to the Barbican Theatre.
+On these days the curriculum is collapsed and a theme is set for the day.
+Often an enquiry question is proposed.
+These days have included trips to different places of worship, such as, the Mosque, the Greek Orthodox Church, Plymouth Synagogue, St Andrew's Church, Ashoka Kadampa Buddhist Centre as well as a trips to the Barbican Theatre.

 The students have the opportunity to consider subjects, such as, creation, charity, good and evil, the environment and much more.
 As well as writing, students’ express ideas and beliefs through art, drama and music.